 Our work begins with a base of sterling silver, nickel silver, gold, or bronze.
-Added materials are sourced from all over the U.S., including turquoise mined in the Southwest, ironwood from Arizona, and abalone from Florida.
+Sheet metal is cut and then soldered together.
+Hand engraving and unique colors fill out the buckle.
 Each item can be customized, yielding a unique piece of art.

 Over the years, our handcrafted workmanship has expanded to include bolos, money clips, tie tacks, and motorcycle accessories like point covers and derby covers.

 A Craft Born of Passion, Outlaws, Love and the Spirit of the Wild West